CodeNoir/ps-api-docs/README.md

 Only https is supported.

-The Productspec API uses an API key that must be included in an custom HTTP request header named 'api-key' for all requests except for requests for files.
+The Productspec API uses an API key that must be included in an custom HTTP request header named `api-key` for all requests except for requests for files.

 *The API key is not used for security and is not private.
 Future versions of this API may require a private key, but for now it is public.*